 - Meetings.
-Our compensation committee met four times during fiscal 2014. - Role of Executive Officers.
-Our president and chief executive officer generally attends compensation committee meetings and makes recommendations to our compensation committee regarding the amount and form of the compensation of the other executive officers and key employees.
-He is not present for any of the executive sessions or for any discussion of his own compensation.
+Our compensation committee met seven times during fiscal 2015. - Role of Executive Officers.
+Our President and Chief Executive Officer generally attends compensation committee meetings and makes recommendations to our compensation committee regarding the amount and form of the compensation of the other executive officers and key employees.
+He is not present for any of the executive sessions or for any decisions regarding his own compensation.

-Non-employee directors' compensation is established by our Board upon the recommendation of our compensation committee.
+Non-employee directors' compensation is established by the Board upon the recommendation of our compensation committee.